turnerlabs/airflow_stacks/README.md

 **gcp** -  directory has an Airflow Terraform / Packer stack based around Airflow, Rabbitmq, CloudSQL.

-**ec2** -  directory has an Airflow Terraform / Packer stack based around Airflow, Rabbitmq, RDS.
+**aws** -  directory has an Airflow Terraform / Packer stack based around Airflow, Rabbitmq, RDS.
   #### in process of converting from rabbitmq to elasticache and rds to severless aurora

 **docker** - directory contains an Airflow stack using Airflow, Rabbitmq, MySQL.
 This also needs some work but it's pretty close.